HarryZhu231227919/FinalProject/README.md

 6/9/22 (Harry) - I made it so that the ghosts would go to their corners if they enter scatter mode.
 This is a feature in the game that makes it easier for the players on earlier stages.

 6/10/22 (James) - I added a timer that determines whether the ghosts are chasing or scattering.

+6/10/22 (Harry) - I created a blue text that shows the amount of points you get when you eat a ghost.
+I also made the ghost reverse in directions every time they changed modes.